 Any changes in the feet should be brought to the attention of the older adult’s primary care physician; plus, it’s always a good idea to set up routine appointments for your senior loved one with a podiatrist, who will provide nail care and maintain a close watch for any possible problems.

 At-Home Care Company can help in many ways to ensure healthy feet for seniors, such as:

 - And much more

 Make the first step to improving health for your senior loved one!
 At-Home Care Company, home of professional senior helpers serving Des Moines and surrounding communities, offers affordable, compassionate care in the comfort of home.
-In Ames, contact us at (515) 292-2650, and in Ankeny, we can be reached at (515) 963-4410.
-We’re here to help.
-Reach out today to find out more about the top at home care company Ames and the surrounding area can count on.
+Reach out today at (515) 292-2650 to find out more about the top providers of home care Ankeny and the surrounding area can count on.